datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

        alt="Multiple Assets ready to Verify"/>
 </p>

-When you are ready to bulk Verify assets, you will be prompted to confirm that all responses are complete and accurate before proceeding.
+When you are ready to bulk Verify Assets, you will be prompted to confirm that all responses are complete and accurate before proceeding.

 <p align="center">
   <img